microsoft/essex-toolkit/packages/arquero-react/docs/arquero-react.api.md

 //
 // @public
 export function useIncrementingColumnColorScale(meta?: TableMetadata): () => string;

+// Warning: (ae-missing-release-tag) "useIntersection" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function useIntersection(element: HTMLDivElement | undefined, rootMargin: string): boolean;

 // Warning: (ae-missing-release-tag) "useOverflowButtonProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //